amdubay/Learning_Log/README.md

 Class.js creates a Problem Class constructor.
 This file also contains a template to copy/paste into Data.js to create a 'New Problem()'.

-Data.js is all about creating new Problem Objects  Aside: (need to clarify if each 'New Problem()' is considered an Object) There are a few things that will not work in the current format, including, but not limited to:
+Data.js is all about creating new Problem Objects  -sidenote: (need to clarify if each 'New Problem()' is considered an Object)
+  There are a few things that will not work in the current format, including, but not limited to:
       -Unable to use `` in test, solution, or best practice code.
       -Unable to use "" in strings for each different class constructor argument.